In This Hub:

 Trust is a fundamental issue of being an alpha.
 People do not give power to someone they do not trust to look after their needs.

 When we say this people always reply with comments like "Well what about Hitler?"
 Realize first of all there is a difference between power and force.
-Although the Nazis used force to dominate other nations, the German people had elected Hitler.
-They had given him power.
-Although he would later abuse this power, at the time they granted it to him, they believed he would serve them better than anyone else
+Although the Nazis used force to dominate other nations, the German people had elected the Nazis.
+They had supported Hitler and given him power.
+Although he would later abuse this power, at the time they granted it to him, they believed Hitler would serve them better than anyone else.
+Something else people forget is between his ascension to power in '33/34 and about 1942 life for the German people improved.
+They'd spent the last five years being pounded by the Great Depression worse than any Western nation as the Treaty of Versailles had stripped Germany of its industrial base.
+(The Nazi were also corrupt as hell.
+By the war's end there were a lot of rich and dead Nazi party leaders-- including Hitler.)
+In hindsight it is easy gloss over this idea, but even Hitler had people who trusted him enough to give him power.
+Power, he held until the end( 2).

 Even among criminal gangs the gang members give the leaders this trust.
 That just proves that even a villain has to share the wealth.
-And quite frankly, you will often see that dictators are deposed by their own supporters when they forget this to share the wealth.
+And quite frankly, you will often see that dictators are deposed by their own supporters when they forget to share the wealth.
+Or they become erratic and a threat to the Generals income streams.

 Taking this from the national level to the street corner, you still will see that trust is an issue in alpha behavior.
 To avoid violence, the person demanding submission must be trustworthy.
 The deal he is offering is 'submit and you won't get hurt.'
 If he isn't offering that deal, or is untrustworthy, there is no reason for the other person not to fight back.
 In fact, now he has lots of motive to do everything in his power to kill the aggressor.